SIGN UP FREE

 Close-Ended-Questions for Polls

-Open-ended questions: Also called as free questions are also widely used in the polls.
+2. Open-ended questions: Also called as free questions, are also widely used in the polls.
 These questions allow participants to express themselves freely and at length.
-Open-ended questions are useful when researchers want to identify the various lines of thinking people possess concerning a specific issue.
+Open-ended questions are useful when researchers want to identify people's various ways of thinking concerning a specific issue.

 Opinion Poll Open-Ended-Questions